Remote PC Access allows an end user to log on remotely from virtually anywhere to the physical Windows PC in the office.

 After the registry change and machine restart, if a local user presses CTRL+ALT+DEL to log on to that PC while it is in use by a remote user, the remote user receives a prompt asking whether or not to allow or deny the local user's connection.
 Allowing the connection will disconnect the remote user's session.

 Remote PC Access and HDX 3D Pro mode

 For Remote PC Access, the VDA is usually configured using the standard VDA option.
 For Remote PC Access configured with HDX 3D Pro, monitor blanking is supported with Intel Iris Pro graphics and Intel HD graphics 5300 and above (5th Generation Intel Core Processors and 6th Generation Intel Core i5 Processors), and NVIDIA Quadro and NVIDIA GRID GPUs.

-For more information, see GPU acceleration for Windows Desktop OS.
+For more information, see Prepare to install and GPU acceleration for Windows Desktop OS.